-A blocked bank account is opened at You will be able to withdraw no more The rest of your money remains blocked during your studies to ensure that you period of validity is calculated from the blocked amount.
+A blocked bank account is opened at mum of €8,040 for one year of studies.
+You will be able to withdraw no more The rest of your money remains blocked during your studies to ensure that you blocked amount.